Nuisance dogs![empty state](/dxp/StaticAssets/EmptyStates/emptystate-success-tick-small.svg)

 Nuisance dogs

-Reporting issues with nuisance dogs (e.g. barking dogs).
+Reporting nuisance dogs (e.g. barking dogs).

-Last updated on: 19 April 2023
+Last updated on: 14 May 2024

 In this article